 Proliferation assay - flow cytometry

-If you want to know more about the functionality of T cells in patients that respond to your treatment, you can combine the proliferation assay with assays in which we assess their cytokine profile or transcription factor expression.
+If you want to know more about the functionality of T cells in response to your compound, this proliferation assay can easily be combined with measurements of cytokine production or transcription factor expression.